Microsoft SmartScreen: Reactions

 Microsoft faced concerns surrounding the privacy, legality and effectiveness of the new system, suggesting that the automatic analysis of files (which involves sending a cryptographic hash of the file and the user's IP address to a server) could be used to build a database of users' downloads online, and that the use of the outdated SSL 2.0 protocol for communication could allow an attacker to eavesdrop on the data.
 In response, Microsoft later issued a statement noting that IP addresses were only being collected as part of the normal operation of the service and would be periodically deleted, that SmartScreen on Windows 8 would only use SSL 3.0 for security reasons, and that information gathered via SmartScreen would not be used for advertising purposes or sold to third parties.

 Windows 10 and Windows 11

-Beginning in Windows 10, Microsoft placed the SmartScreen settings into the Windows Defender Security Center.
+Beginning in Windows 10, Microsoft placed SmartScreen settings in the Windows Security app (formerly Windows Defender Security Center).
+SmartScreen evaluates files that any application, including third-party browsers and email clients, attempts to download and run.

+Windows 11 added Enhanced Phishing Protection, which warns users when they enter work or school passwords into reported phishing sites, sites with invalid certificates, or unsafe applications, and can be managed through Group Policy or Microsoft Intune.

-Further Windows 10 and Windows 11 updates have added more enterprise configurability as part of Microsoft's enterprise endpoint protection product.
+Further Windows 10 and Windows 11 updates have added enterprise configurability through Group Policy and Intune as part of Microsoft's endpoint protection products.